CRiMiNaL786/DESTROYX/README.md

 # Credit
-Special Thanks To Our contributors Pro Boy , Danish00 , Shivam and Shiwa.
+Special Thanks To Our contributors Pro Boy , Danish00 , Shivam , Shiwa And Anmol.